poac-dev/poac/README.md

 ### Build from source

 Should your environment is not listed on released packages, you will need to build Poac from source.
-Poac requires the following compilers, tools, and packages to build:
+Poac requires the following compilers, tools, and libraries to build:

 #### compilers